 The overall assessment of the results of this management is entrusted to an independent body, the Steering and Guarantee Committee (CIG), which meets periodically with the task of expressing the contribution of the Accredia Members and other interested parties concerning the “formulation of the operative policies and the good functioning of the Accreditation Body, in order to ensure the competence, transparency and impartiality of its work, as defined in the applicable normative requirements” (article 19 of the Accredia Statute).
 Each residual risk is analysed by the Directive Council, as Accredia’s top management body, to determine whether it can be within the acceptability threshold.
 In this context – opinions expressed by the CIG, and decisions taken by the Directive Council – other corporate bodies must conform: for example, the Sector Accreditation Committees, which are responsible for interrupting the accreditation processes, in cases where the conditions are not met.

 Based on the values of independence, authoritativeness, impartiality, competence, transparency, and with the aim of increasing market trust in the conformity assessments issued by accredited bodies, Accredia defines and undertakes to achieve its strategic, institutional and operative objectives.

-Accredia’s quality and impartiality policy, approved by the Directive Council and the Steering and Guarantee Committee, constitutes a commitment for all Accredia’s bodies and is made public on the Accredia website.
+The Policy, approved by the Directive Council and the Steering and Guarantee Committee, is binding for all Accredia’s bodies and is made public on the Accredia website.